Reading app

 Image of a list of articles on an iPhone, in front of an article shown on an iPad in landscape.
 On the iPhone, each article shows the title, a summary, and the website the article is from.
 On the iPad, the article text is shown in a simple two column layout with no distractions.
 The article title is ‘I Accidentally Uncovered a Nationwide Scam on Airbnb and the website it’s from is vice.com.’

-Save webpages and text snippets to read in this fast and graceful iPad and iPhone app by Douglas Hill.
-When you find an article on the web you’d like to read without being sidetracked from whatever you’re doing, save it in the app and come back to it at a better time.
-There’s no need to make an account because everything happens right on your device.
+When you found an article on the web you’d like to read without being sidetracked from whatever you were doing, you could save it in the app and come back to it at a better time.
+There was no need to make an account because everything happened right on your device.

-The reading experience is paramount.
-Saved articles are shown beautifully with a comfortable, distraction-free layout.
-Side-by-side pages mean you can focus on reading instead of scrolling.
-Multiple columns on iPad make effective use of the large screen and avoid long lines, which would be hard to read.
+The reading experience was paramount.
+Saved articles were shown beautifully with a comfortable, distraction-free layout.
+Side-by-side pages meant you could focus on reading instead of scrolling.
+Multiple columns on iPad made effective use of the large screen and avoided long lines, which would be hard to read.

 Features